cannatag/ldap3/docs/manual/source/tutorial_searches.rst

 Here you request all the entries of class *person*, starting from the *dc=demo1, dc=freeipa, dc=org* context with the default subtree scope.
 You have not requested any attribute, so in the response we get only the Distinguished Name of the found entries.

-.. sidebar:: response vs result: in ldap3 every operation has a *result* that is stored in the ``result`` attribute of the Connection in sync strategies.
+.. note:: response vs result: in ldap3 every operation has a *result* that is stored in the ``result`` attribute of the Connection in sync strategies.
     Search operations store the entries found in the ``response`` attribute of the Connection object.
 For async strategies you must use the ``get_response(id)`` method that returns a tuple in the form of (response, result).